guardjs/extatistic/README.md

 `npx easa create --name lengthOfstr.js`
 To create a new feature named __lengthOfstr.js__.
 It can provided as a path.

+`npx easa list`
+To get the list of all registered features.
+If any error be in features there should be shown.

 ## API